 What’s all the hiking for?
 You will visit Smbataberd, a well-preserved fortress from the 5th century.
 It has only been captured once since the day it was built!
 Will you conquer it?
 Walk on the fortification walls and enjoy the view from each side.

 You can also venture further and visit the Tsaghats Kar Monastery.
 It might be less known than Tatev or Khor Virap, but it’s always been my favorite.
 And it’s much less touristy, which is also a great advantage – you can have the place to yourself.
 The medieval complex consists of the churches of St. Nshan, St. Karapet and St. Astvatsatsin.
-Happy hiking! -Zofia Baldyga (Poland and former Armenia resident), The Picktures
+Happy hiking! -Zofia Baldyga (Poland and former Armenia resident)

-Monasteries and Historical Places
+Monasteries and Historical Places in Armenia

 Armenia is a country for everyone.
 The history lover, the nature lover, the food lover, etc. There is no shortage of monasteries and historical sights throughout the country.

 For those interested in human history, there is no better place in Armenia than the Areni caves.